Just Eat Takeaway.com from Dutch player to globally scalable platform

 For example, Alma sees a chance in offering other things besides food delivery in the future, like PostNL delivers food now, as well: “Absolutely, of course, we’re not only a delivery service, we also offer the range of restaurants that people can choose from.
 That’s our core business, but we are certainly also looking at offering services outside of the realm of food delivery, such as Takeaway Pay,” she says.
 In about five years, Alma thinks that JET would love to “be an important part of each food moment of the day.”
 What that looks like exactly?
 She’s not sure yet, because “we don’t like to look that far ahead,” she laughs.

-If you would like to know what Maurine Alma had to say about un-Dutch growth, the countries that have their own marketing teams, what type of people JET is looking for and why they’re not too broken up about the European Championship Soccer being cancelled, even though JET sponsored it, please listen to the podcast here.
+If you would like to know what Maurine Alma had to say about un-Dutch growth, the countries that have their own marketing teams, what type of people JET is looking for, and why they’re not too broken up about the European Championship Soccer being canceled, even though JET sponsored it, please listen to the Innovative Leaders by INFO podcast here.
 Please note that the podcast is in Dutch.

 The best stories about innovation?